gisat-panther/deck.gl-geotiff/geoimage/src/cogbitmaplayer/README.md

 {type:"image", useHeatmap:true, useChannel:1, colorScaleValueRange: [0, 1000]}
 )
 ```
+<a name="custom-heatmap-color-scale"></a>
-Display the second channel as a heatmap with data from 0 to 1000 with custom color scale <a id="custom-heatmap-color-scale"></a>
+Display the second channel as a heatmap with data from 0 to 1000 with custom color scale

 ```typescript
 const bitmapLayer = new CogBitmapLayer(